Impairment Assessment Training Victoria

 Help

-Delivery: Online This is a Stream 2 module and it’s designed for doctors that have already successfully completed the Steam 1 module and hold that accreditation.
+Delivery: Webinar This is a Stream 2 module and it is designed for doctors that have already successfully completed the Stream 1 version of the module and hold that accreditation.
 Stream 2 modules do not have any assessment requirements, they will help you improve your proficiency by updating your skills in applying the AMA4 Guides and/or other prescribed assessment methods.
-Successful completion of the Stream 2 module will lead to awarding of one update to accreditation: Urological System update If you have not already successfully completed the Stream 1 module and you want to gain that accreditation, please go back to the homepage and enrol in Urological System (Stream 1).
-Module information This module teaches the approach required from parts of Chapter 11 of the Guides to assess permanent impairment of the urinary system and the male reproductive system.
-The module covers: The methodology for evaluating upper urinary tract impairment, including loss of kidney and assessment of overall upper urinary tract impairment.
-The methodology to evaluate upper Bladder, Urethra and Urinary Diversions.
-The methodology to evaluate the male reproductive organs including the penis, scrotum, testes, epididymides, prostate and spermatic cords.
-Apportionment of impairment to disentangle what impairment may or may not be related to a compensable event. *Course cost includes GST. *Participants need to have their AMA4 Guide with them when they complete the training.
+Successful completion of the Stream 2 module will lead to awarding of one update to accreditation: Core update If you have not already successfully completed the Stream 1 module and you want to gain that accreditation, please go back to the homepage and enroll in Core (Stream 1).
+Module information This module covers: The overarching principles from Chapters 1, 2 and the Glossary of the Guides that apply to all assessments performed using the Guides.
+The ways in which assessments using the Guides in used for the three Victorian Compensation Jurisdictions: WorkSafe Victoria Transport Accident Commission The Wrongs Act The ways in which the Guides are modified by legislation.
+This includes removal of some parts of the Guides, and replacement of some parts with alternative prescribed methodologies.
+The ways in which binding Court Decisions have clarified how parts of the Guides are to be interpreted.
+The way in which some common medical terms are given different meanings in the Guides.
+The way in which impairment scores for different body parts are to be assembled to derive an overall score of impairment of a whole person.
+Apportionment of Impairment: The approach required to disentangle what impairment may or may not be related to a compensable event. *Participants need to have their own copy of the AMA4 Guides with them when they attend the training program.
 Read more

 Shopping Cart